Rahelevy/click-project/SPECIFICATION.md

 ---

-### Anomaly Query Flow (Planned)
+### Anomaly Query Flow (In Development)
-When the user asks for anomalies (e.g., "show me all the anomalies of 10-24-2025"):
+An AnomalyAgent class exists but is not yet integrated into the main pipeline:

+**Current Status:**
+- Located in `main_agent/sub_agents/anomaly_agent/agent.py`
+- Queries `practicode-2025.clicks_data_prac.final_anomalies` table
+- Methods available:
+  - `get_all_anomalies()`: Returns top 200 anomalies by z-score
+  - `get_media_source_anomalies(media_source)`: Filters by specific media source
+  - `get_anomalies_by_hour(day, hour)`: Filters by specific day and hour
+  - `answer(question)`: Basic question parser (in development)

+**Future Integration Plan:**
-1. Intent Agent classifies the request as anomaly-intent and extracts the date/range
+1. Intent Agent will detect anomaly-intent queries
-2. The Root pipeline invokes an internal anomalies module (not a separate agent)
-3. The anomalies module returns:
-   - Graphs (visual artifacts) summarizing anomalies
-   - A short, localized summary of the detected anomalies
-4. The UI displays the graphs and the summary to the user
-5. Technical specifics and detectors are being developed separately and will be added later
+2. Root agent will route to AnomalyAgent instead of standard executor
+3. AnomalyAgent will return formatted results with visualizations
+4. Results will be passed to Explanation Agent for natural language summary

 ## 5. Data Model & Schemas